George Edward Gouraud

-George Edward Gouraud (30 June 1842 – 20 February 1912) was an American Civil War recipient of the Medal of Honor who later became famous for introducing the new Edison Phonograph cylinder audio recording technology to England in 1888.
+George Edward Gouraud (30 June 1842 – 17 February 1912) was an American Civil War recipient of the Medal of Honor who later became famous for introducing the new Edison Phonograph cylinder audio recording technology to England in 1888.

 Civil war

 He was the son of the French engineer François Fauvel Gouraud (1808–1847) who came to the US in 1839 to introduce the daguerrotype technology for photography.
 Both parents died in the summer of 1847.
-Gouraud fought for the United States Army during the Civil War 1861–1865, and received the Medal of Honor for bravery as a captain with the 3rd New York Volunteer Cavalry on November 30, 1864.
-He was later brevetted lieutenant colonel.
+Gouraud served in the Union Army during the American Civil War, enlisting in the 3rd New York Cavalry Regiment.
+Originally a Sergeant, within a month he became the regiment's Sergeant Major and then was commissioned as Lieutenant and adjutant.
+He became a Captain a year later.
+In June 1863 he left the unit and became an aide-de-camp on the command staff of the Department of the South.
+He was later brevetted Lieutenant Colonel.
 After the war, he became a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.
+Many years later, in 1893, he received the Medal of Honor for his services at the Battle of Honey Hill.

 Working for Edison

 He moved to London at the behest of American Railway magnate William Jackson Palmer to promote the Edison telegraph system.
 Gouraud did not meet Edison himself until 1874 when the latter was sent to demonstrate new equipment that he had invented to the British Post Office.
 As an enthusiast of new electric inventions, in the late 1880s and early 1890s he had many gadgets installed in his house at Beulah Hill, Upper Norwood in South London, which he renamed "Little Menlo" after Menlo Park, New Jersey where Edison's research facility was situated.